jboss-set/bug-clerk/README.md

 You also need to add the file 'org/jboss/jbossset/bugclerk/smtp/config.properties' to your classpath to configure sending report email.
 If not the properties are missing, BugClerk will simply NOT send email.

+## How to build it ?

+As usual, just run "mvn install".

+## How to release ?

+Using the [Maven Release Plugin](http://maven.apache.org/maven-release/maven-release-plugin/), just follow its documentation.
+Then test using the run.sh and filter-based-run.sh scripts to ensure the resulting JAR is working properly.
+If new checks have been added, run the script update-rules-in-readme.sh and update the list at the bottom of this readme file.

 ## **Checks**

 _Pretty much like a [Checkstyle]() or [PMD](http://github.com/pmd/pmd) configuration, BugClerk values resides in the number of things it can checks.
 So, please to do hesitate to post "check request" on the [issue tracker](https://github.com/jboss-set/bug-clerk/issues/).